Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-erI4Q5kLjuc.md

 ### Transcript

-> you can't do it about automating the throwing slash placing of novelists automate the throwing wait automate the throwing you get like another arm i don't know if it needs to be in the game but i want to see it you know what i mean
+> you can't do it about automating the throwing slash placing of novelists automate the throwing wait automate the throwing you get like another arm I don't know if it needs to be in the game but I want to see it you know what I mean